Skip to Content

 If you’re climbing to the summit to watch the sunset, it’s best to use your cellphone’s light or bring a flashlight to guide you through this dark tunnel once the sun goes down.

 On the other side of the tunnel, I reached the Diamond Head staircase, aka the stairs of doom.
-While the long flight of steep stairs looks ominous, there is another option.
+While the long flight of steep stairs looks ominous, another option exists.

-Instead of taking the stairs, turn left to see the World War II bunker.
+Instead of taking the stairs, turn left to see the World War II bunker, once used as a military lookout.
 If you’re not into punishment or a Stairmaster junkie, go left!
 Take my word for it.

 While there are more steps, the stairs are broken up into a switchback path and offer resting spots.
 The stairs of doom consist of 99 stairs steep stairs with no room to rest.
-The left way also offers better views of the surrounding area.
+The left route also provides a lookout point to enjoy views of the surrounding area.

 Stairs of doom at Diamond Head, Oahu